carvingCode/strum/README.md

 "Full moon shines so bright, Stars in its vicinity, All but disappear"

+Four (4) versions are available, each using a specific sound engine.
+Depending on the needs of your music, you have sound engines to choose from.
+The engines currently available are:
+- KarplusRings (pluck)
+- PolyPerc (polyperc)
+- MollyThePoly (molly)
+- Passersby (passersby)

 ## grid Controls

 - Tap grid pads to set/change pitch.